t-rappos/auction-system/README.md

         90%+ should be a requirement for successful build Static analysis tests
       Tests should be tiered
+      User Functionality tests should be targeted to different platforms (firefox, chrome)

     -Continuous Integration
       All code must always compile and past tests